mdvanes/polygram/BLOG.md

 Specifying on the command line: `./node_modules/.bin/tsc --target ES6 polygram-details.ts`
 This runs without errors and works in the browser!

-This much simpeler approach without Webpack seems to provide a more realistic workflow.
-Can we skip Webpack and Babel?
-Let's reiterate their use:
+This much simpler approach without Webpack seems to provide a more realistic workflow.
+Can we skip Webpack?
+Let's reiterate its use:
-* Babel -> transpilation to ES5.
-We don't need Babel, the TypeScript compliler can do this.
-* Webpack

-* later: use webpack? babel? - dont try to use Modules, because your not using modules. your using polymer components. so you can just do declare Polymer instead of trying to import it somehow.
-And use a watcher (pref npm watch) to auto build .ts to .js and import that into script?
-    I mean that is the best you can do, right?
-    Webpack will just give you an overhead per file.
-    There are no js modules to resolve.
-    Style is already scoped per polymer element, so no use for modules there.
+**Webpack transpiles to ES5 with Babel.**

+As mentioned before we don't need Babel for transpilation, the TypeScript compiler can be set to ES6 or ES5.

+**Webpack provides a development server with hot module reloading**

+Hot Module Replacement is mainly to ease development, but we can use livereload combined with polyserve instead which would be acceptable for this use case.

+**Webpack handles module bundling**

+We can do without ES6 modules or packaging other resources like images as JavaScript modules, because we already have to deal with Polymer Elements as a component system.
+We have to distribute the end result as Polymer Elements to be able to add it to the catalog.
+Although Polymer 3 will use ES6 modules, a tool is supposed to become available that should handle this conversion.
+Without Webpack we lose the module polyfill that is injected per file, which potentially saves an enormous amount of overhead while staying closer to the concept of Polymer Element development.
+External JavaScript files can not be resolved with `import`, but instead the placeholder `declare` can be used.
+We would lose the possibility to import from `node_modules`.
+Packaging CSS as a module can be used as a way of scoping CSS, but this is actually something that is already solved very well in Polymer with Shadow DOM.

 * compile multiple files - `tsc -p` (project dir)
 * npm watch
 * test/add tslint